Speak a word.

 “Sorry, I think I made a mistake,” says Seth.

 “I miss the way you’d cuddle against me at night.
 I miss the way you’d struggle and I miss the way you’d lie there.
 I miss telling you secrets.
-I miss my little boy,” says Lisbeth who scoots as far toward the open door as the dark allows.
+I miss my little puppy,” says Lisbeth who scoots as far toward the open door as the dark allows until it is as though she has hit a pane of glass.

 Seth swallows hard.

 Even though they can always find him in the shadows they’re never able to know where he is unless he tells them or if they can read it somewhere around him.
 He’d learned that from Zebula.
 There are rules to the way they move through the shadows.
-They can come find him in person if they know where he is and then the light will be a thin protection indeed.
+First, they couldn’t do more than see him unless he was also in the shadow.
+Second, they couldn’t touch anyone or anything else, or at least they never had.
+Not unless one of the Family made a Monument of someone, he supposed.
+Thirdly, they could only come find him in their bodies if they knew where he was and then the light would be a thin protection indeed.

 “Dude, you’ve got a concussion or something.
 You look pretty banged up, I can’t just leave-” says the trucker.

-Lisbeth is pushing up against the edge of the shadow like it’s a pane of a glass.
+Lisbeth is pushing up against the edge of the shadow, licking it like a window.

 “Do you like it when I’m vulgar, Seth?
-Do you like it when I talk dirty to you?
-You might not like me now, when I’m not wrapped in my glamour but I know you must have liked it sometimes.
-I know you liked it sometimes because Grandma Ella said so.”
+Do you like it when I talk dirty to you, puppy?
+You might not like me now, when I’m not wrapped in my glamour, but I know you must have liked it sometimes.
+I know you liked it sometimes because Grandma Ella said so and she never lies.”

 “I’m going to call it in, one sec,” the trucker reaches for his radio and Seth feels his heart go to his throat.